Home » Egg, Embryo and Sperm Freezing

-Oocyte cryopreservation requires retrieval (removal) of the eggs from the ovaries in the same manner as is performed for in vitro fertilization (IVF).
+Egg cryopreservation requires retrieval (removal) of the eggs from the ovaries in the same manner as is performed for in vitro fertilization (IVF).
 Fertility medications are utilized to stimulate the development of multiple eggs within the ovaries.
 These medications are administered by subcutaneous (under the skin) injections for approximately 2 weeks to allow the eggs to reach maturity.
 Serial transvaginal ultrasounds (sonograms) and blood work are utilized to assess the development of the eggs.
 When these tests suggest that a reasonable group of eggs are likely to be mature, a final injection medication is given and then, 36 hours later, the woman receives complete sedation and the eggs are removed from the ovaries by placing a needle through the vaginal wall into each ovary using ultrasound guidance.
 The eggs are then frozen.
-The cost of oocyte cryopreservation is similar to the cost of an IVF cycle.
-Generally an annual fee is charged for storage of the cryopreserved ooctyes after the first year.
-Intracytoplasmic sperm injection (ICSI) is required to fertilize the thawed oocytes.
+The cost of egg cryopreservation is similar to the cost of an IVF cycle.
+Generally an annual fee is charged for storage of the cryopreserved eggs after the first year.
+Intracytoplasmic sperm injection (ICSI) is required to fertilize the thawed eggs.

-More than 1000 births resulting from cryopreserved oocytes have been reported with no increased rate of chromosomal or birth defects noted.
+More than 1000 births resulting from cryopreserved eggs have been reported with no increased rate of chromosomal or birth defects noted.
 The Reproductive Medicine Group has been highly successful both in egg freezing and achieving healthy pregnancies with the fertilization of cryopreserved eggs.
 No longer considered experimental, egg freezing is now a viable and highly successful procedure for women who are not yet ready to start their families but want to preserve their chances to conceive with their own eggs in the future.

 Sperm cryopreservation is appropriate and available for several indications.
 Sperm can be frozen and stored at The Reproductive Medicine Group’s North Tampa location for short term use or shipped to a long term facility for later use.
 Sperm is often cryopreserved for men who anticipate undergoing chemotherapy, radiation therapy or certain surgical procedures to treat cancer.
 Some men undergoing vasectomy choose to cryopreserve sperm prior to the procedure.
 Couples who are actively attempting conception but anticipate that the husband will be geographically separated for an extended period of time may elect to cryopreserve sperm so that it is available when the woman is ovulating.
 Finally, for couples who are anticipating undergoing a cycle of IVF, if the male partner anticipates that he may have difficulty producing a semen specimen on the day of the female partner’s egg retrieval, sperm can be collected in advance under less stressful circumstances and cryopreserved.
 Generally, a single semen specimen can be divided into two or more vials or straws for storage purposes.
 Currently, the cost of semen cryopreservation is approximately $1200.
 Blood tests required to store the semen include: Men who are anticipating chemotherapy should contact our office as soon as possible to set up a collection appointment and blood work.
 Please call (813) 676-8867 to speak with our lab supervisor.